phoenixframework/phoenix_live_view/README.md

     app can push events to users as those events happen anywhere in the system.
 Do you want to notify a user that their best friend just connected?
-This is easily done without a single-line of custom JavaScript and with no extra external dependencies.
+This is easily done without a single-line of custom JavaScript and with no extra external dependencies (no extra databases, no extra message queues, etc).

-  * LiveView performs diff tracking: whenever you change a value on the server, LiveView will send to the client only the values that changed, drastically reducing the latency and the amount of data sent over the wire.
+  * LiveView performs change tracking: whenever you change a value on the server, LiveView will send to the client only the values that changed, drastically reducing the latency and the amount of data sent over the wire.
 This is achievable thanks to Elixir's